Michieljoris/demo/README.md

 Get info on internal config and data structures with info and haproxy.

+    demo.json: { init:'filename', start: 'start command' }

+Start can be "foo=bla;bar=ba;start-server' and foo and bar are set as env vars.

+demo init foo bar will execute file name in demojson.init relative to home dir, and pass repo and branch to it.

+# Inner workings

 How it all works is that the demo utility on every invocation finds the pids of all servers withing a certain range.It then looks for the current working directory of all those pids.
 The ones that match a